Music of Jamaica: Ska

-Ska is a music genre that originated in Jamaica in the late 1950s, and was the precursor to rocksteady and reggae.
-Ska combined elements of Caribbean mento and calypso with American jazz and rhythm and blues.
+Ska is a music genre that originated in Jamaica in the late 1950s and was the precursor to rocksteady and reggae.
+Ska combined elements of Caribbean mento and Calypso music calypso with United States American jazz and rhythm and blues.
 The first ever ska recording was made by Count Ossie, a Nyabinghi drummer from the rasta community.
 It is characterized by a walking bass line accented with rhythms on the upbeat.
 In the early 1960s, ska was the dominant music genre of Jamaica and was popular with British mods.
-Later it became popular with many skinheads.

 Music historians typically divide the history of ska into three periods: the original Jamaican scene of the 1960s (First Wave), the English 2 Tone ska revival of the late 1970s (Second Wave) and the third wave ska movement, which started in the 1980s (Third Wave) and rose to popularity in the US in the 1990s.
-The recent revival of Jamaican Jazz attempts to bring back the sound of early Jamaican music artists of the late 1950s.
+The recent revival of ska jazz Jamaican Jazz attempts to bring back the sound of early Jamaican music artists of the late 1950s.